 It’s not tied to your identity.
 It simply wants to know that you are the same user; it doesn’t store information about who you actually are.
 Therefore, it’s a great security tool for journalists and activists who need to minimize their online footprint.

-phone with it.
+It needs physical access.
+Usually, you need to press a button on the Key or tap your phone with it.
 This verifies to the website that you are not a bot logging into an account.